stephentannersmith/water_tracker/README.md

 - presets autofill fields for water consumption - COMPLETE
 - see how you compare to your facebook friends
 ## CHANGES TO BE MADE
-- change placement of "hello user"
+- change placement of "hello user" - COMPLETE
-- lock titles for table in place
+- lock titles for table in place - COMPLETE
-- width of left column needs to be smaller
-- make everything smaller
-- add background image (experiment) - get rid of the white
+- add background image (experiment) - COMPLETE
-- login/reg page - make the separation more apparent
+- login/reg page - make the separation more apparent - COMPLETE